Skip to content

 You can take parental leave under the following conditions:

-• You live with your child in a shared household, and you care for and raise your child yourself.
+• You live with your child in a shared household and care for and raise your child yourself.

-• During parental leave, you either do not work or work a maximum of 30 hours per week.
-You can find out more about this topic under Working part-time during parental leave.
+During parental leave, you either do not work or work a maximum of 30 hours per week.
+You can find out more about this topic at Part-time work during parental leave.

 Who is entitled to receive parental allowance?